RGBlimp/RGBlimp-Q/PCB/README.md

 </div>

 ## EasyPCB
-The PCB project is open-sourced on [EasyPCB](https://oshwlab.com/ericccc413/rgblimp-q_)
+The PCB project is also open-sourced on [EasyPCB](https://oshwlab.com/ericccc413/rgblimp-q_)